Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-5/lecture-materials/token-based-auth-with-react-and-jwts.md

 ## Step 12: Protect server-side routes with custom middleware

-We'll use a tiny middleware function inserted before the controller methods.
-This time, we'll call it `checkAuth`...
+We'll use a tiny middleware function inserted before the controller action that will check if `req.user` is present.

 Here's the updated **routes/api/scores.js**: